 - 1. Students MUST provide their own transportation to and from Detention. - 2.
 Students are NOT permitted to come LATE or LEAVE EARLY. - 3.
 Students are NOT permitted to go to their lockers. - 4.
 Students are responsible for bringing sufficient schoolwork to keep them working on school material for the entire time. - 5.
 NO TALKING is permitted except to the staff supervisor. - 6.
-MOVING FROM AN ASSIGNED SEAT is NOT permitted without the permission of the staff supervisor. - 7.
+MOVING FROM AN ASSIGNED SEAT is NOT permitted without the permission of the staff supervisor - 7.
 Students are NOT allowed to put their heads down or sleep. - 8.
 NO headphones or cell phone use allowed in Detention.

-Violation of a Detention Rule will result in additional Saturday School/Detention/Loss of Privilege or out-of-school suspension.
+Violation of a detention rule will result in additional detentions, loss of privileges or out-of-school suspension.